BBBalls/hillside_hermitage_archive/_pages/links.md

 [Path Press: an existential approach to the Buddha's teaching](https://pathpress.org/)

-- A blog that has related post and article.
+- A blog that has related posts and articles.

 [Path Press Publications: an existential approach to the Buddha's teaching](https://www.pathpresspublications.com/en/page/home)